Natasha Kaplinsky: Personal life

-On 21 August 2005, Kaplinsky married Justin Bower.
+On 21 August 2005, Kaplinsky married investment banker Justin Bower at St Margaret's Church, in the grounds of Babington House, near Frome, Somerset.
 In April 2008, Kaplinsky announced she was pregnant with their first child, six weeks after her debut on Five News.
 On 25 September 2008, Five News revealed that Kaplinsky had given birth to a son.
-On 9 April 2010, Kaplinksy gave birth to a daughter.
+On 9 April 2010, Kaplinsky gave birth to a daughter.
+In 2013, she moved from Fulham, London, to a 200-acre farm near Uckfield, East Sussex.
 Speaking live on the 14 October 2020 on ITVs This Morning Kaplinsky revealed she had suffered multiple miscarriages and had participated in Channel 5's discussion, Miscarriage: Our Story broadcast 15 October 2020.

 On 8 February 2011, Kaplinsky commented in a BBC radio interview on Steve Wright in the Afternoon that she and Bower had performed as disguised extras for the English National Ballet although she "had insisted that her name was not used in the programme".
 In a production of Romeo and Juliet at the London Coliseum, she performed as "Wench Number 7".

 Kaplinsky is teetotal and a vegetarian.